 Receiving your CAS

 - If you are starting a new course, you will receive a CAS from the Admissions Office at UEA.
-You will only be able to receive it after you have been given and you have accepted your unconditional offer and you have met all other admission requirements.
+You will only be able to receive it after you have accepted your unconditional offer and you have met all other admission requirements.

 - If you are applying for a new visa to complete your current course, you will have to request a CAS from your HUB